 If you're unfamiliar with air fryers, I'll give you a basic explanation as to how they work so you can decide if they're for you (scroll down below for a link to my favorite model!).

-In short, an air fryer is much like a deep fryer, except that it uses hot air and a little bit of oil to cook your food.
+In short, it is much like a deep fryer, except that it uses hot air and a little bit of oil to cook your food.
 It winds up being a much healthier result too!

-- The top of the air fryer holds the heating unit and fan where the hot air rushes down and around the food placed into a food basket.
+- The top of the appliance holds the heating unit and fan where the hot air rushes down and around the food placed into a food basket.

 - It constantly circulates at a fast pace, resulting in crispy appetizers, snacks, and other foods.